 What CNS has proven to the mainstream workforce is that focusing on a person’s abilities opens up a variety of benefits for any business.
 With this focus, the CNS workers have gone on to show that they can perform critical precision assembly tasks in a manner that the majority of commercial organisations simply cannot match.
 Supported by quality system accreditation to ISO9001 2015, our project-based services deliver value, responsive service, global component sourcing and agility.

 Our Core Belief

-Individuals with disabilities have highly valuable and sort after skills that, given the right environments and supports, can excel in any type of commercial organisation.
+People living with disabilities have highly valuable skills that, given the right environment and support can excel in any type of commercial organisation.

 To provide meaningful employment for people living with disabilities.

-A successful organisation that is creating sustainable, caring and gainful employment for people with disabilities.
+A successful organisation that is creating sustainable, caring and meaningful employment for people living with disabilities.

 Our Management Team